usc-isi-i2/kgtk/docs/analysis/reachable_nodes.md

 If the root file is not a valid KGTK Edge or Node file, but can be parsed by KgtkReader (it is a valid tab-separated file), the it is necessary to speficy the following options:

-- `--input-mode=NONE`
+- `--root-mode=NONE`
 - `--rootfilecolumn COLUMN_NAME`

-If the argument to `--rootfilecolumn` is an integer, then it is treated as a 0's-origin index into the root file's columns (e.g., the first column is nomber 0, the second column is number 1m etc.)
+If the argument to `--rootfilecolumn` is an integer, then it is treated as a 0's-origin index into the root file's columns (e.g., the first column is nomber 0, the second column is number 1, etc.)

 ### Root Nodes on the Command Line